 For these heterogeneous target groups, online advanced training offers an anytime-anywhere additional qualification that can be acquired while working.
 Depending on the requirement and goal, participants can choose among courses with various focal points.
 Using a learning platform, they have online access to their classroom and digital materials, exercises, tests and participant forums.

-The consultants Christina Trojan and Dmitri Kletschko are in charge of the advanced training courses of the Goethe-Institut.
-The special feature of these services is “that they enter into the life scenarios of an international clientele and have been developed in accordance with the latest findings in training teaching and action research.
+The special feature of these services is that they enter into the life scenarios of an international clientele and have been developed in accordance with the latest findings in training teaching and action research.
 Equipped with many intercultural elements, they can quickly qualify both native and non-native speakers with a very good knowledge of German for purposes of teaching throughout the world.

 Advanced training in cooperation with universities

-(GFL: Basics and Concepts) are aimed primarily at university graduates, with or without teaching experience, who have degrees in related disciplines such as German philology, education or modern languages.
-The course “GFL: Basics and Concepts” is offered in cooperation with the University of Munich and imparts central subjects in teaching practice against the background of theoretical principles.
-It is addressed rather to those who want to bolster their teaching experience with methodology and educational theory.
-“Teaching GLF”, a cooperation with the University of Jena, is strongly oriented to practice.
-Both courses conclude with a graded university certificate and are, thanks to ETCS points, the European credit transfer system, recognized internationally by other universities.
+is aimed primarily at university graduates, with or without teaching experience, who have degrees in related disciplines such as German philology, education or modern languages.
+The course is a cooperation with the University of Jena and is strongly oriented to practice.
+It concludes with a graded university certificate and is, thanks to 28 ETCS points, the European credit transfer system, recognized internationally by other universities.

 Independent of location and practical

 The Austrian intercultural language teacher Sarah-Therese Mann (born 1988) commutes between Mallorca and Germany.
-She broadened her teaching skills in the individual course “Teaching GLF”.
+She broadened her teaching skills in an online course.
 “As a phase teacher with more than one residence and work commitment, the independence of location and flexible scheduling were decisive for me”, she says.
 “I had to motivate myself again and again and keep at it over the study period of one to two years, but then I got a complete package and a certificate with which I can come closer to my goal of working as a GFL teacher worldwide and in different types of schools.”

 Mann found the practical suggestions particularly inspiring: “I applied everything directly in my teaching.
 These experiences I could then bring into so-called practical exploration projects in my studies”.
 She thereby hit on completely new ideas; for instance, in the use of media.
 With her Mallorcan pupils, she spontaneously shot a soap opera.
 Those who, unlike Mann, do not yet have GFL teaching experience can alternatively work with filmed lessons available in the course database.